 - It is recommended that the next meeting be organized either during Romanian or Finish Presidency of the Council of the EU.
-The meeting will focus on the results of the Urban Agenda and will serve to define priorities after the Action Plan's endorsement by the Council. - During autumn 2018, coordinators and members started to set up contacts with the upcoming EUpresidencies as to explore their willingness to organize the Housing Policy Focal Points meeting during their presidencies in 2019-2020. - Germany has indicated their willingness to organize the Housing Policy Focal Points meeting during their presidency in 2020.
+The meeting will focus on the results of the Urban Agenda and will serve to define priorities after the Action Plan's endorsement by the Council. - Germany has indicated their willingness to organize the Housing Policy Focal Points meeting during their presidency in 2020.